alexanderwjrussell/CV/README.md

 #### Excellent communicator

-During my time as a Physics teacher, I had to deliver complex material to students in a number of different ways utilising multiple techniques to ensure maximum learning could be achieved.
-Also, during my time working as a mechanical engineer, teamwork was a huge part.
-In order for teams to work effectively communication was vital.
-Being often given the task of team leader it fell to me to distribute work and ensure tasks were clearly defined and maintained.
+As a Physics teacher, I had to deliver complex material to students in a way that they would each understand, often having to change tactic mid lesson in order to ensure maximum learning could be achieved.

+I also have experience of working in a team through my education in mechanical engineering.
+Many of the tasks were team oriented and I would regularly be assigned as the team leader.
+This meant that it was my responsibility to distribute work and ensure that the tasks were clearly communicated.

 #### Thrives under pressure